(Arc-)connectedness for the space of $\mathbb{Z}^d$-actions by $C^2$ diffeomorphisms on 1-dimensional manifolds: End of the proof of Theorem

-Let us start with the case of the interval.
-Let $f_i$ be commuting $C^2$ diffeomorphisms of $[0,1]$, and denote by $\mathcal{I}$ the family of connected components of the complement of the set of their common fixed points.
-Since the $C^{1+\mathrm{ac}}$ norm is invariant under affine rescaling, we may apply Propositions \ref{prop-trivial-M} and \ref{prop-no-trivial-M} to the action restricted to each $\bar I$, for $I \in \mathcal{I}$.
-We thus obtain $C^{1+\mathrm{ac}}$-continuous paths of conjugate actions on each $\bar I$ ending at the trivial action along which the $C^{1+\mathrm{ac}}$ norms of the generators are always bounded from above by \esp $2 \, \var (\log Df_i |_I ).$ \esp Putting all these deformations together, we obtain a path of conjugate actions $(F_t)_i$ ending at the trivial action.
-Notice that in presence of interior hyperbolic fixed points, conjugacies on the left and right keep the action smooth provided we chose along the path the same parameter $\alpha$ for the conjugator $x \mapsto x^{\alpha}$ (in case of a trivial Mather invariant; see \S \ref{section-trivial}) and/or the parameter for the linear homotopy (in case of a nontrivial Mather invariant; see \S \ref{section-no-trivial}).
-This can be easily achieved.
+Let $f_1,\ldots,f_d$ be commuting $C^2$ diffeomorphisms of $[0,1]$, and denote by $\mathcal{I}$ the family of connected components $I$ of the complement of the set of their common fixed points.
+Since the $C^{1+\mathrm{ac}}$-norm is invariant under affine rescaling, to the action restricted to each $\bar I$ we may apply either Proposition \ref{prop-trivial-M} (in case of a trivial Mather invariant and higher rank image group), or Proposition \ref{correct} (in case of nontrivial Mather invariant), or Remark \ref{salida} (in case of trivial Mather invariant and image group isomorphic to $\mathbb{Z}$).
+Doing so, we obtain $C^{1+\mathrm{ac}}$-continuous paths of actions on each $\bar I$ ending at the trivial action along which the $C^{1+\mathrm{ac}}$ norms of the generators are always bounded from above by \esp $2 \, \var (\log Df_i |_I ).$ \esp Putting all these deformations together, we claim that we obtain a path of $C^{1+ac}$ actions $(F_t)_i$ ending at the trivial action.
+Notice that in presence of interior hyperbolic fixed points, conjugacies on the left and right keep the action smooth provided we chose along the path the same parameter $\alpha$ for the conjugator $x \mapsto x^{\alpha}$ (in case of a higher-rank image group; see \S \ref{section-trivial}) and/or the same parameter for the linear homotopy (in case of a image group isomorphic to $\mathbb{Z}$; see \S \ref{section-no-trivial}).
+For this it is worth to remark that if the image group is higher-rank on a fixed interval $I$ with a hyperbolic endpoint, then it is also higher-rank at the fixed interval which is on the other side of this point (unless this point is $0$ or $1$).

 Continuity of this path is straightforward to prove.
 Indeed, given $\varepsilon > 0$, we can choose a finite subfamily $\mathcal{J}$ of $\mathcal{I}$ such that, for each $i$,